-Yellow tea is a step up from green tea, being made through the process of micro-fermenting.
+Yellow tea is a step up from green tea, being made through the process of micro-oxidizing.
 The technique involves the wok fry process – very much like in green tea production, but at reduced temperatures for a shorter time period.
-The tea leaf being only partially dried, traps the moisture inside, which allows it to oxidize and ferment the tea to various degrees – “yellowing” the leaves.
+The tea leaf being only partially dried, traps the moisture inside, which allows it to oxidize the tea to various degrees – “yellowing” the leaves.

 A primary aim of making yellow tea is to remove the characteristic grassy smell of green tea, while still preserving its health qualities.

 Yellow tea has a smoother palate than that of green tea, and many believe that it is also more gentle on the stomach.

 Because yellow tea production is very time-consuming and difficult, it has been primarily made for the appreciation of locals and hasn't had as much of a broad market presence.